raspberrypilearning/sense-hat-puzzle-box/en/step_13.md

 ![Item moving](images/list-move.png)

-When the code list is empty then the combination has been completed and the lock is unlocked.
+When the combination list is empty then the combination has been completed and the lock is unlocked.